20 Tips for Planning the Perfect Garden

 Pair Like-Minded Plants

-Group those with similar light, water and soil requirements together—if you plant water-thirsty cultivars with drought-tolerant plants, you’re sure to lose one or both to either too-dry conditions or root rot.
+Group those with similar light, water and soil requirements together—if you plant water-thirsty cultivars with drought-tolerant plants, you will likely lose one or both to too-dry conditions or root rot.

 Enhance the Wow Factor

-Add one or two plant groupings or shrubs for curb appeal that are sure to stop passersby in their tracks.
+Add one or two plant groupings or shrubs for curb appeal that will stop passersby in their tracks.

 garden